[Learn Korean E36] “-(으)ㄴ”, “-(으)ㄴ 적이 있다/없다”, “-(으)ㄴ 후에/다음에”

 I have seen a wild anteater in Brazil.

-I was really surprised at that time.
+I was shocked at that time.

 I’m looking forward to reading your amazing experiences!